Non-intrusive double-greedy parametric model reduction by interpolation of frequency-domain rational surrogates: Numerical examples

 After spatial discretization by FEM on a regular mesh with $n_S$ degrees of freedom, we obtain an algebraic problem of the form

 where $K_1$, $K_2$, and $M$ are $n_S\times n_S$ matrices, and $U(z,p)$ and $b$ are vectors of size $n_S$ (here, we choose $n_S=10201$).
-We remark that \eqref{eq:ex2helmholtzdiscrete} is in the form of a dynamical system \cref{eq:dynamical} with $B_p=b$.
-In order to conform to the functional setting of the PDE, we choose as norm over $V$ the functional $L^2$ norm, which, in the discrete setting, corresponds to the energy norm induced by $M$: $\norm{\,\cdot\,}{V}=\norm{M^{1/2}\,\cdot\,}{2}$.
+We remark that \eqref{eq:ex2helmholtzdiscrete} is in the form of a dynamical system \eqref{eq:dynamical} with $B_p=b$.
+In order to conform to the functional setting of the PDE, we choose as norm over $V$ the functional $\xLtwo$ norm, which, in the discrete setting, corresponds to the energy norm induced by $M$: $\norm{\,\cdot\,}_V=\norm{M^{1/2}\,\cdot\,}_2$.
+The functional $\xHone_0$ or ($k$-weighted) $\xHone$ norms are also viable options; in our experience, the results of the simulation are barely affected by the choice of the norm.

-We set as our target the FEM solution $U(z,p)$, i.e., we fix $C_p=I$, the identity matrix, in \cref{eq:dynamical}.
+We set as our target the FEM solution $U(z,p)$, i.e., we fix $C_p=I$, the identity matrix, in \eqref{eq:dynamical}.
 The poles of the Heaviside decomposition of $U$ gain additional importance as FEM approximations of the eigenvalues of the Laplace operator on the parametric domain $\Omega_H$.
-Due to our choice of domain, such eigenvalues\footnote{The set \cref{eq:ex2eigenvalues} denotes the exact spectrum of the Laplace operator, without considering the FEM discretization.
-However, since the mesh is fine enough (the mesh size is smaller than $k^{-1}$ \cite{Ihlenburg1995}), we expect the FEM eigenvalues and eigenvectors to be close to the analytic ones.} are actually available in closed form:
+Due to our choice of domain, such eigenvalues\footnote{The set \eqref{eq:ex2eigenvalues} denotes the exact spectrum of the Laplace operator, without considering the FEM discretization.
+However, since the mesh is fine enough (the wavenumber $k$ is low and the mesh size is smaller than $k^{-2}$ \cite{Ihlenburg1995}), we expect the FEM eigenvalues and eigenvectors to be close to the analytic ones.} are actually available in closed form: